modality/charred-black/README.md

 ### Stick To Published Material

 In order to keep the scope of my maintainership finite, I'm not planning to accept community-made lifepaths et al. for inclusion in this codebase.
 Each additional data set increases Charred Black's startup time and memory requirements.
-Additionally, that makes me an arbiter of quality, and I'd prefer not to have the Enmity Clause invoked because I rejected someone's homebrew content.
+The design of your lifepath requirements and emotional attributes may not be supported by the editor, or convoluted to implement.
+Finally, deciding to include community-made content would make me an arbiter of quality, and I'd prefer not to have the Enmity Clause invoked because I rejected someone's homebrew content.

 I am working on a solution for uploading lifepaths et. al which would be stored locally in your browser and not permanently on a server.
 This way, you can make your data files and share them around with your friends for use with this tool.
 If someone else